Helpful information for patients waiting for clinical opinion, treatment or surgery

 • Coping with Pain

-Your first appointment will be made by the by the service contacting you, the patient and all subsequent appointments are by the patient contacting the service.
+Your first appointment will be made by the by the service contacting you.

-To contact the patient co-ordination centre please call 01522 581777.
+For existing patients with queries, please contact the patient co-ordination centre by by calling 01522 581777.
 The Connect Health website contains a wealth of information for patients.

-In addition there are Public Health web resource available for patients which help education on managing pain.Visit flippinpain.co.uk
+In addition, there are Public Health web resource available for patients that help education on managing pain.Visit flippinpain.co.uk

 • Mental Health and Wellbeing